ClarissaMilligan/CS-1181-SP25/Quiz-Exam-Resources/FinalReview.md

 Topics include:
 * ADTs
   * Understand what an ADT specifies (or rather DOESN'T specify)
-* For all the following, you must be able to understand an example of how the structure may be used
+* For all the following, you must be able to understand an example of how the data structure may be used
 * Lists
-  * Understand code working using ArrayLists and LinkedLists
+  * Understand code using ArrayLists and LinkedLists
   * Differences between ArrayList and LinkedList implementations
   * Understand how both use memory
   * Understand which is faster/more efficient at which operations
 * Stacks and Queues
-  * Understand code working with Stacks, Queues, and PriorityQueues
+  * Understand code using Stacks, Queues, and PriorityQueues
   * Understand each's policy for adding/removing items
   * Understand PriorityQueues and how they work (they are not internally sorted!!!)
 * Maps and Sets